scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 title: Using dplyr with variable column names
 ---

 The `dplyr` [package](https://dplyr.tidyverse.org/) is extremely useful for data analysis and manipulation.
 The `group_by()` function is particularly useful for viewing, counting, and mutating data based on a given column.
-Sometimes it’s useful to be able to investigate the data based on multiple columns that each describe the data - ideally using a variable defined as each column of interest.
+Sometimes it’s useful to investigate the data based on multiple columns that each describe the data - ideally using a variable defined as each column of interest.
+In `dplyr` we can leverage both base R and `tidyeval` to make this work.

-To try this, we can create a sample dataframe that pairs flower types and colors.
-Then, we'll randomly assign each of the plants as "affected" (1) or "unaffected" (0) by some condition.
+To try it, we create a sample dataframe that pairs flower types and colors.
+We'll randomly assign each of the plants as "affected" (1) or "unaffected" (0) by some condition.
 ```
 # Set seed for reproducibility
 set.seed(123)